poult-lab/daily-word/english_words_ learning.md

-15.lime [laɪm]

-[noun] lime juice. "a small green fruit, like a lemon, with a lot of sour juice, used in cooking and in drinks; the juice of this fruit"
+15.marble /ˈmɑː(r)bl/

+[n] a marble floor/sculpture.

+"a type of hard stone that is usually white and often has coloured lines in it.
+It can be polished and is used in building and for making statues, etc."